 Neonatal Breathing Mismanagement | Birth Injury Practice Area

 Many babies need help with breathing after birth.
-Breathing mismanagement or giving the baby too much or too little oxygen can cause permanent injuries such as cerebral palsy (CP), hypoxic ischemic encephalopathy (HIE), periventricular leukomalacia (PVL) and retinopathy of prematurity (ROP).
+Breathing mismanagement (giving the baby too much or too little oxygen) can cause permanent injuries such as cerebral palsy (CP), hypoxic-ischemic encephalopathy (HIE), periventricular leukomalacia (PVL) and retinopathy of prematurity (ROP).

 Retinopathy of Prematurity (ROP)

-Retinopathy of Prematurity (ROP) is the second leading cause of childhood blindness in the U.S. When a baby is born prematurely, the blood vessels in her eyes may not be fully developed.
-If a premature baby’s blood vessels develop normally, ROP will not occur.
+Retinopathy of Prematurity (ROP) is the second leading cause of childhood blindness in the U.S. When a baby is born prematurely, blood vessels in the eyes may not be fully developed.
 If the vessels grow and branch in an abnormal way, the baby will have ROP.
 Giving a premature baby too much oxygen can cause abnormal development of the vessels in the eyes.
 This is because excess O2 causes normal blood vessels to degrade and cease to develop.
 When the baby is taken off of supplemental O2 or it is turned down (excess oxygen is removed), blood vessels quickly begin forming again and they grow abnormally and into the wrong part of the eye, causing ROP.

-Because retinopathy of prematurity can cause permanent damage and blindness, the physician and medical team are supposed to administer only enough oxygen to keep the baby’s oxygen level in her blood normal.
+Because retinopathy of prematurity can cause permanent damage and blindness, the physician and medical team are supposed to administer only enough oxygen to keep the baby’s oxygen within the blood at the normal level.
 High fluctuations in oxygen levels should be avoided, unless it is an emergency.
-Very close attention must be paid to a premature baby’s O2 levels because too much oxygen can cause ROP (as well lung problems), but too little oxygen may cause permanent brain damage such as hypoxic ischemic encephalopathy (HIE), periventricular leukomalacia (PVL) and cerebral palsy.
+Very close attention must be paid to a premature baby’s O2 levels because too much oxygen can cause ROP (as well lung problems), but too little oxygen may cause permanent brain damage such as hypoxic-ischemic encephalopathy (HIE), periventricular leukomalacia (PVL), and cerebral palsy.

 Management of Neonatal Respiration